-Cucumbers are not a huge favorite in our household.
+That said, cucumbers are not a huge favorite in our household.
 Laurie likes a few slices in salads or a dish of marinated cucumbers with red onion.
 Pickle slices are occasionally made, but we just don’t eat a lot of those either.
-Often, too many cucumbers grow on just one plant, and are given to neighbors.
+One cucumber plant generally provides more cucumbers than we want, and are given to neighbors and friends.

 Cucumbers have not done well outdoors, either due to poor planting or inattention or it’s too cold.
 I tried them a couple of times outdoors, but they were crowded in too close to other things and perhaps not given the best chance.
 I may try one outdoors again this year and will update this with results.